 Another way to plan is to pick one of Europe's great Summer festivals and plan around it.
 If it's big and well known, like Sienna's palio, you'll have to make arrangements far in advance, but you'll be rewarded by being part of a fading tradition of life-affirming (and often quite spiritual) ritual with ancient roots.

-This site, Europe Travel, only covers western Europe, specifically: Austria, Belgium, Luxembourg, Denmark, France and Monaco, Iceland, Ireland, Italy, Malta, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Turkey and the United Kingdom.
-Even the principality of Liechtenstein is represented on Europe Travel.
+Here we will be focusing on western Europe, specifically: Austria, Belgium, Luxembourg, Denmark, France and Monaco, Iceland, Ireland, Italy, Malta, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Turkey and the United Kingdom, and the principality of Liechtenstein.
 If you're looking for Eastern European destinations, check out Eastern Europe Travel.

 Below you'll find the cities that attract the most attention from overseas visitors, for obvious reasons.
 They also all have major airports which means it'll be a likely first stop for you.